Courage-1984/Dataset-Forge/docs/advanced.md

 - **Project Visibility**: Improved search engine ranking and GitHub stars
 - **Feature Quality**: Research-based features implemented with improved user satisfaction

-## Planned/Future Advanced Features

-- Advanced options for Align Images (SIFT/FLANN parameters, etc.).
-- Further modularization and extensibility for new workflows.
-- More advanced analytics and monitoring.
-- AI-powered dataset analysis and recommendations.
-- Cloud integration for distributed processing and storage.
-- Web interface for dataset management and visualization.
-- **Parallel Import Loading**: Load multiple modules in parallel with threading
-- **Smart Caching**: Predictive loading of frequently used modules
-- **Import Optimization**: Compile-time import analysis and automatic conversion
-- **Performance Monitoring**: Real-time metrics and automated regression detection

 ---

 ## See Also